Skip to main content

 User logs in

-Your app authenticates the user through your existing auth system.
+Your app authenticates the user through your existing system.

 2